-In fiscal 2010, the Corporation acquired the environmental drilling business of SMD Services and in fiscal 2011, it acquired the environmental drilling business of North Star Drilling LLC.
-In fiscal 2015, the Corporation acquired the assets of Taurus Drilling Inc. in Canada, and Taurus Drilling LLC in the United States.
+In fiscal 2005, the Company acquired the operations of Dynatec Drilling Services in the U.S., forming Major Drilling America Inc. In fiscal 2015, the Corporation acquired the assets of Taurus Drilling Inc. in Canada, and Taurus Drilling LLC in the United States.
 With this acquisition, the Corporation provides percussive/longhole drilling services and inverse and drop raise services, as well as other support services, to mining companies and to operating mines in Canada, the U.S., and Mexico.
 In fiscal 2020, the Corporation acquired the shares of Norex Drilling Limited.
 This acquisition allowed the Corporation to gain a strong position to service its customers in both surface and underground exploration drilling services in the prolific Northeastern Ontario region.

-In fiscal 2020, revenue was up 5% compared to the same period last year at \$205 million due to growth in market share in the U.S. operations.
 In fiscal 2021, revenue increased by 20% to \$248 million due to the strong pickup in junior activity and seniors/intermediates expanding existing programs in calendar 2021.
 In fiscal 2022, revenue increased by 48% to \$367 million.
-The growth is attributed to the Company's positioning in a busy market accompanied by a favourable pricing environment.
+That growth was attributed to the Company's positioning in a busy market accompanied by a favourable pricing environment.
+In fiscal 2023, revenue increased by 10% to \$405 million for the year, mainly attributed to increased revenue from the U.S. operations as the Canadian operations were negatively impacted by a decrease in junior activity in relation to the challenging financing environment they faced.